Manage product access

-- Choose Set defaults
+- Choose Set defaults.

-Grant application access
+Grant product access

-To grant access to an app:
+To grant access to an product:

 - Do either of the following:

-- Choose Grant access
+- Choose Grant access.

-Access for JIRA Service Desk customers
+Access for Jira Service Desk customers

-JIRA Service Desk customers are the users that do not consume any licenses.
+Jira Service Desk customers are the users that do not consume any licenses.
 Because they're not licensed users, the following functionalities behave differently for them than for paid users:

-- You can't mention JIRA Service Desk customers in JIRA or Confluence.
+- You can't mention Jira Service Desk customers in Jira or Confluence.

-For more information about JIRA Service Desk customers, see Setting up service desk users.
+For more information about Jira Service Desk customers, see Setting up service desk users.

 - Confluence – Global Permissions Overview

-- If you've exceeded your license count, new users won't be able to sign up (and therefore won't be able to access the default applications).
+- If you've exceeded your license count, new users won't be able to sign up (and therefore won't be able to access the default products).
 To increase your number of licenses, contact our Customer Advocate team to upgrade your user tier.

 - When you give users access to a product, they're automatically added to a default group that gives them permission to access the product.
 But if you've modified the permissions for these default groups, and you find that users can't access products even when their product access is set correctly, make sure they belong to a group that also gives them permission to use the product.